micheleusuelli/micheleusuelli.github.io/README.md

 My latest articles explain data science in a simple manner, aiming to demystify the topic.

-My first articles are more technical and they show how to run data science experiments on large scale using tools like R and Hadoop.
+My first articles are more technical and they show how to run data science experiments on a large scale using tools like R and Hadoop.

 ### Data science